Goodwood Plantation: The owners

 Bryan Croom moved to Alabama.
-Mrs. Smith did not come to Goodwood to live, but in 1858, sold the estate to Arvah Hopkins.
-Hopkins, a New Yorker, was a prominent local merchant who had married the educated and well-to-do Susan Branch, the youngest daughter of former North Carolina Governor John Branch.
-He purchased 1,576 acres of land, and part of the transaction included the purchase of 41 enslaved people.
-Hopkins operated a large store downtown, and also made money as a factor.
-The couple had nine children, of whom eight survived to adulthood.
-The Hopkinses continued formal smaller scale plantation operations until 1865.
-The Hopkins smaller farming operations continued after the war, with share cropping and tenant farming done mostly by formerly enslaved people.
+Mrs. Smith did not live at Goodwood but sold the estate in1858 to Arvah Hopkins.
+He purchased 1,576 acres of land and 41 enslaved people.
+Hopkins operated a large store downtown and also made money selling on commission.
+He continued small-scale farming operations at the until 1865 and continued after the war, using formerly enslaved laborers as share-croppers and tenant farmers.

-In 1885 an Englishman, Dr. William Lamb Arrowsmith, claiming to have been surgeon-general to the Italian Giuseppe Garibaldi, as well as holding other offices in Europe, purchased Goodwood and 160 acre surrounding it.
-He brought with him some of the paintings and furnishings still in the house.
-Arrowsmith died about eight months later, leaving his wife and her companion, Martha Dykes, to live on the estate for more than twenty-five years.
-Mrs. Arrowsmith died at 80 and is buried in Tallahassee, leaving what was left of her personal estate to Miss Dykes.
+In 1885 an Englishman, Dr. William Lamb Arrowsmith, purchased Goodwood and 160 acre surrounding it.
+When Arrowsmith died about eight months later his wife and her companion, Martha Dykes, lived on the estate for more than twenty-five years.